 Up until July of 2019, following my retirement from public school education and counseling in 2008, I identified myself as a photographer.
 I worked hard to build a successful photography business and to build a body of work I call “The Nude As Nature.”

 Through my own work with models in outdoor settings, attending invaluable workshops with mentors George DeWolfe, Margaretta Mitchell, and Kim Weston, and by immersing myself in the work of Imogen Cunningham, Edward Weston, and others I developed a body of work of which I was most proud.
 Examples here follow.
 Click thumbnails for larger views.

-All of this changed on a fateful day for me, fifteen months ago, while I was attending a P.I.E. workshop at the Center for Photographic Art in Carmel, California, a place that traces its roots to Ansel Adams and Edward Weston.
+All of this changed on a fateful day four years ago, while I was attending a P.I.E. workshop at the Center for Photographic Art in Carmel, California, a place that traces its roots back to Ansel Adams and Edward Weston.
 The workshop was marvelous, as photographers were encouraged to become vulnerable in sharing their life stories with each other, and learning that it is from these most vulnerable places within us that true art has a chance to emerge.

-On the last morning of the workshop, Sunday, October 7, 2018 we had a nationally and internationally known print reviewer, Aline Smithson, invite each of us to bring forward two of our most favorite images for print review.
+On the last morning of the workshop, Sunday, October 7, 2018, we had a nationally and internationally known print reviewer invite each of us to bring forward two of our most favorite images for print review.
 I brought forward “That’s How The Light Gets In” and “Grandeur.”

 In telling the story of “Grandeur” I spoke passionately about the workshop by George DeWolfe, “Mindfulness and Photography,” which had turned my view of the world upside down as a photographer, no longer having my models dominating the photograph, but as one aspect of a much larger canvas, a canvas which took negative space and the environment as seriously as it took whatever was considered to be the “subject” of the photograph.
 Everything is subject.